ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 clients to additional information exposure and deanonymization attacks which need to be carefully considered.
-Analysis should consider both passive and active attackers which may be global or localized to the network paths used on each side of a proxy.
-The following highlights deanonymization risks with using forwarded mode.
+Analysis should consider both passive and active attackers which may be global or localized to the network paths used on one side of the proxy.
+The following sections highlight deanonymization risks with using forwarded mode.

 ## Passive Attacks